squadster/squadster-deployment/README.md

 ## Deployment

 Run `./scripts/deploy.sh` to deliver build files to the target instance and launch/update swarm there.<br />
+If you need to rebuild and push the nginx image use `./scripts/rebuild_nginx.sh`

 ## Access scripts